Checked against CDC guidance, sources cited on this page. Last reviewed July 1, 2026. Who makes TickZone

 Are there lone star ticks in Pennsylvania?

 Yes.
-The lone star tick is established in Pennsylvania, including Bucks County, Chester County, Dauphin County, Delaware County, Erie County, Franklin County, Lebanon County, Philadelphia County.
+The lone star tick is established in Pennsylvania, in 8 of the state's 67 counties (Bucks County, Chester County, Dauphin County and more, listed in the table above).
 It causes alpha-gal syndrome, a red-meat allergy.

 How can I tell these ticks apart?